khalid-hussain/shaheen/chap7.md

 Abul Hassan said, "No. Now since the question of the honor of the royal household has been raised by Abu Abdullah, it is important to have it addressed.
-I will personally go out to receive Badr Bin Mughira.
+I will personally go out to receive Badr bin Mughira.
 Order all the nobles who have gathered in the court to come out and send a garland of flowers for me and let Moosa know that he should wait a little more with the procession at the gate."

-The people stood around Badr Bin Mughira in front of the gate of the fort, raising thundering slogans.
+The people stood around Badr bin Mughira in front of the gate of the fort, raising thundering slogans.
 Moosa moved forward on his horse clearing the way.
 However, before the procession could move forward the Administrator of the Royal Court came running out, reached close to Moosa and said, "It's the royal